konfiger/konfiger-jvm/README.md

 ### Initialization

 The main Konfiger contructor is not exported from the package, the two functions are exported for initialization, `fromString` and `fromFile`.
 The fromString function creates a Konfiger object from a string with valid key value entry or from empty string, the fromFile function creates the Konfiger object from a file, the two functions accept a cumpulsory second parameter `lazyLoad` which indicates whether to read all the entry from the file or string suring initialization.
 The lazyLoad parameter is useful for progressively read entries from a large file.
-The two initializing functions also take 2 extra optional parameters `delimeter` and `seperator`.
-If the third and fourth parameter is not specified the default is used, delimeter = `=`, seperator = `\n`.
-If the file or string has different delimeter and seperator always send the third and fourth parameter.
+The two initializing functions also take 2 extra optional parameters `delimiter` and `separator`.
+If the third and fourth parameter is not specified the default is used, delimiter = `=`, separator = `\n`.
+If the file or string has different delimiter and separator always send the third and fourth parameter.

 The following initializer progressively read the file when needed